 First, we gave books to girls and they are reading.
 Now they want to learn computer skills which will connect them to the global community and also give them job skills.
 Women in our communities are also using the internet to find global markets for their handicrafts.
 This project is earmarked for a completely indigenous community in Guatemala.
 In spite of its rural location this is a progressive community with standing room only for their existing aging computers.

 The library serves as a community center for a number of remote, rural communities with a total population of about 10,000.
-As there is a city nearby where job opportunities exist computer skills and a decent education are essential to qualifying for those jobs and/or learning entrepreneurial skills.
+Girls (Teenagers and children) with high exclusion level.
+High level of poverty and access to education and information.

 Facebook page Riecken Community Libraries